jumeneguete/mywallet-back-end/README.md

 ### 🔹🔹Disclaimer

-On this project I was training NodeJS, Express and database PostgresSQL without any appliance of clean architecture and it was my first time trainning integration tests.
+On this project I was training NodeJS, Express and database PostgresSQL without any appliance of clean architecture and it was my first time trainning integration tests. <br>
-Later on I appplied some clean arquitecture fetures using controllers, services and repositories, and also using middleware to the authenticated routes.
+Later on I appplied some clean arquitecture fetures using controllers, services and repositories, and also using middleware to the authenticated routes. <br>
 → Soon I intend to implement integration tests to all routes.

 ### 🔹🔹How to run